pagkly/Zed/Investopedia3/Four Percent Rule.md

 Four Percent Rule
 ## What Is the Four Percent Rule?

-The Four Percent Rule is a [rule of thumb](https://www.investopedia.com/terms/r/rule-of-thumb.asp) used to determine how much a retiree should withdraw from a retirement account each year.
+The Four Percent Rule is a [[rule of thumb]](https://www.investopedia.com/terms/r/rule-of-thumb.asp) used to determine how much a retiree should withdraw from a retirement account each year.
 This rule seeks to provide a steady income stream to the retiree while also maintaining an account balance that keeps income flowing through retirement.
-Experts are divided on whether the 4% withdrawal rate is safe, as the withdrawals will consist primarily of interest and [dividends](https://www.investopedia.com/terms/d/dividend.asp).
+Experts are divided on whether the 4% withdrawal rate is safe, as the withdrawals will consist primarily of interest and [[dividends]](https://www.investopedia.com/terms/d/dividend.asp).

 #### Why The 4% Rule No Longer Works For Retirees